Accessing Nextcloud files using WebDAV¶

 Nextcloud fully supports the WebDAV protocol, and you can connect and synchronize with your Nextcloud files over WebDAV.
 In this chapter you will learn how to connect Linux, macOS, Windows, and mobile devices to your Nextcloud server via WebDAV.
 Before we get into configuring WebDAV, let’s take a quick look at the recommended way of connecting client devices to your Nextcloud servers.

-In the following examples, You must adjust example.com/ to the URL of your Nextcloud server installation.
-And USERNAME is the userid of the connecting user.
+In the following examples, you should replace example.com/nextcloud with the URL of your Nextcloud server (omit the directory part if the installation is in the root of your domain), and “USERNAME” with the username of the connecting user.

 See the webdav url (bottom left, settings) on your Nextcloud.